slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Chinese proverb*

 > *"I’d rather have criticism from a genius than praise from an idiot."*

+> *"A critic is a legless man who teaches running."
+-- Channing Pollock*

+> *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
+-- Winston Churchill*

+> *"If something is too early to criticize, it’s also too early to evangelize."
+-- Kelsey Hightower*

+> *"Take feedback from nature and markets, not from people." (...)
+"A good scare is a great error-correcting mechanism." (...)
+"Remove grading to see who is really interested in the topic."
+-- Naval Ravikant*

 ### How to find mentors?